kubernetes/kops/docs/cluster_spec.md

 Will result in the flag `--runtime-config=batch/v2alpha1=true,apps/v1alpha1=true`.
 Note that `kube-apiserver` accepts `true` as a value for switch-like flags.

-### dnsController
+### externalDns

-This block contains configuration for `DNS-Controller`.
+This block contains configuration options for your `external-DNS` provider.
+The current external-DNS provider is the kops `dns-controller`, which can set up DNS records for Kubernetes resources.
+`dns-controller` is scheduled to be phased out and replaced with `external-dns`.

 ```yaml
 spec:
   watchIngress: true
 ```

-Default kops behavior is false. `watchIngress: true` uses the default _dns-controller_ behavior which is to watch the ingress controller for changes.
+Default _kops_ behavior is false. `watchIngress: true` uses the default _dns-controller_ behavior which is to watch the ingress controller for changes.
 Set this option at risk of interrupting Service updates in some cases.

 ### kubelet